Kyōka Okamura

 Kyōka Okamura (岡村 恭香, Okamura Kyōka) is a professional Japanese tennis player.

-Okamura has career-high WTA rankings of world No. 181 in singles and No. 229 in doubles.
+Okamura has career-high WTA rankings of 181 in singles and 229 in doubles.

 Career

 Okamura made her WTA Tour main-draw debut at the 2014 Japan Women's Open, where she received a wildcard entry into the doubles tournament, partnering with Kotomi Takahata.
 They defeated Misaki Doi and Elina Svitolina in the first round, but lost to Darija Jurak and Megan Moulton-Levy in the quarterfinals.

-Partnering with You Xiaodi, she was runner-up in the doubles at the 2023 WTA 125 Copa Oster, losing to Weronika Falkowska and Katarzyna Kawa in the final which went to a deciding champions tiebreak.
+Partnering with You Xiaodi, she was runner-up in the doubles at the 2023 Copa Oster, a WTA 125 tournament, losing to Weronika Falkowska and Katarzyna Kawa in the final which went to a deciding champions tiebreak.

-Okamura made the main draw at the 2024 Toray Pan Pacific Open as a lucky loser and defeated qualifier Hailey Baptiste, having lost to her in the final qualifying round.
+Okamura made the main draw at the 2024 Pan Pacific Open as a lucky loser and defeated qualifier Hailey Baptiste, having lost to her in the final qualifying round.
 Okamura lost to ninth seed Katie Boulter in the second round.